Wes-Isaac/Portfolio/README.md

 Portfolio: setup and mobile version skeleton

-> This project is a my portfolio setup for mobile device.
+> This project is my portfolio setup for mobile device.

 ![screenshot](./images/Screenshot.png)